-II.
-Legal Frameworks for Rights of Detained Persons
+139 Legal Frameworks for Rights of Detained Persons

-a) Manner of Detention
+9 a) Manner of Detention

-The principle of legality adopted under the ICCPR not only demands the existence of national legislation prescribing the grounds and procedures of lawful detention, but also requires the concern state to comply with it.31 The UN Body of Principles on Detention prescribes that detention shall only be carried out strictly in accordance with the provisions of the law and by competent officials or persons authorized for that purpose;32 and a judicial or other authority empowered by law to order detention of a person shall order any form of detention.33
+The principle of legality adopted under the ICCPR not only demands the existence of national legislation prescribing the grounds and procedures of lawful detention, but also requires the concern state to comply with it. ??1 The UN Body of Principles on Detention prescribes that detention shall only be carried out strictly in accordance with the provisions of the law and by competent officials or persons authorized for that purpose; 32 and a judicial or other authority empowered by law to order detention of a person shall order any form of detention. ??3 Similar to the ICCPR, the principle of legality is adopted under Article 6 of the ACHPR; & the PGFTLA in Africa prescribed that arrest, detention or imprisonment shall only be carried out strictly in accordance with the provisions of the law and by competent officials or persons authorized for that purpose. ??4 Ethiopia has ratified both the ICCPR & ACHPR.
+In Ethiopia, detention can be carryout with or without court warrant.
+For instant, in case of Flagrant Offence;

-Similar to the ICCPR, the principle of legality is adopted under Article 6 of the ACHPR; & the PGFTLA in Africa prescribed that arrest, detention or imprisonment shall only be carried out strictly in accordance with the provisions of the law and by competent officials or persons authorized for that purpose.34 States are expected to specify the authority empowered to issue detention warrant and to carryout lawful detention under national legislation.
+States are expected to specify the authority empowered to issue detention warrant and to carryout lawful detention under national legislation.
 If the alleged offence is of minor in terms of nature or gravity and its consequence, detention without warrant should be prohibited.
 Nevertheless, warrantless detention should be allowed in exceptional circumstances when obtaining a warrant from the competent authority is not possible such as the existence of flight risk, or a threat to public safety.